d1618033/python-redfish-utility/docs/slate/source/includes/_smartarraycommands.md

 - **--spare-drives=SPAREDRIVES**

-Optionally include to set the spare drives by the physical drive's index (usable in custom creation only).
+Optionally include to set the spare drives by the physical drive's drive Location (usable in custom creation only).

 - **--capacityGiB=CAPACITYGIB**